metaodi/osmapi/README.md

 1. Create a pull request to merge develop into master (make sure the tests pass!)
 1. Create a [new release/tag on GitHub](https://github.com/metaodi/osmapi/releases) (on the master branch)
 1. The [publication on PyPI](https://pypi.python.org/pypi/osmapi) happens via [Travis CI](https://travis-ci.org/metaodi/osmapi) on every tagged commit
+1. Re-build the documentation (see above) and copy the generated file to `index.html` on the `gh-pages` branch

 ## Attribution